Chart Color Schemes

 Maudsland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects likely impacting the region.
-Notable ones are Stonewood Estate, Coomera Connector Stage 1, Movie World Hotel Development, and Riverstone Crossing Estate.
-The following details projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely to affect the region.
+Notable projects are Stonewood Estate, Coomera Connector Stage 1, Movie World Hotel Development, and Riverstone Crossing Estate.
+The following details these projects, focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.